 - Trojans: Trojans are a type of software that appears to be safe at first glance but are harmful to a device.
 They appear disguised as common file formats such as Word, Excel, PDF, HTML, or ZIP files.
 They will also carry harmless names such as “invoice”.
 When unsuspecting users click these files, they will install malware onto the user’s device.

-- Spyware: Spyware is software that is secretly installed on your device with the intent of either stealing information or monitoring activity on a device.
+- Spyware: Spyware, like Predator spyware, is software that is secretly installed on your device with the intent of either stealing information or monitoring activity on a device.
 These can be piggybacked on legitimate software.

 - Ransomware: Ransomware is a type of malware that encrypts your files during an infection.
 The hacker will usually demand for payment to decrypt your files within a time limit at the treat of the data being published or deleted.